 Below is a list of funding opportunities for those interested in American foreign relations.
 Many of these links were harvested from Nick Sarantakes’s excellent U.S. Diplomatic History Resources Index.
 SHAFR also generously funds research in the field.
-For a list of the Society’s prizes and fellowships, please click here.
+SHAFR also sponsors its own prizes and fellowships.

 Deadline June 14- Smith Richardson Foundation Strategy and Policy Fellows